What Is an Exponential Moving Average (EMA) in Trading?

 Simple vs Exponential Moving Averages

-The main difference between a simple moving average (SMA) and an exponential MA is how the average price is calculated.
+The main difference between a simple moving average (SMA) and an exponential MA is determined by their formulas.
 The simple moving average is calculated by taking the arithmetic mean of a set of prices.
 For instance, to calculate the 10-day SMA for a stock, you add up the closing prices of a stock over the last 10 days and divide the total by 10.

-Although this is easy to calculate and understand, the SMA has its limitations in that each data point is given equal weight, regardless of how old it is.
-This means that the SMA tends to be slow to react to sharp trend reversals, which can put traders at a disadvantage in volatile markets.
+Although this is easy to calculate and understand, the SMA has limitations in that each data point is given equal weight, regardless of how old it is.
+This means that the SMA tends to be slow to react to sharp price movements, which can put traders at a disadvantage in volatile markets.

 In contrast, by adding a weighting multiplier, EMA technical analysis is more responsive and may be better suited to trading in volatile markets or on short-term timeframes.
 The EMA is very popular among traders who favour short-term strategies, such as day trading.